Farah-H/terraform_security_hardening/modules/cloudtrail/README.md

     - it seems requirements number 2 and 8 are identical?
 - bucket policy error, using [the follwing policy](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/create-s3-bucket-policy-for-cloudtrail.html) from AWS docs
 - bucket name errors, when i try to use bucket_prefix it breaks the bucket policy.
+    - trying to resolve by creating a seperate bucket policy and applying it to the bucket